DanielWen-Takuya/aiy-voice-development/README.md

 2018/05/23
 - added some function in action_button

+2018/05/26
+- tested the save of action button
+- tested the recod of text and save in db
+- initialize the Android App

 ## To-Do List
 - [ ] How can we get the reponse in text ?